 Regulation of inflammatory responses in vivo

-Inflammation is the response of vascularised tissues to injury, irritation and infection.
-The initial inflammatory response is localised to the site of injury, and is characterised by the rapid recruitment of plasma proteins and immune cells from the bloodstream.
-Acute inflammation typically lasts only a few days while chronic inflammation last for months or years, and is a defining feature of many important human diseases including rheumatoid arthritis, inflammatory bowel disease and coronary heart disease.
+Inflammation is the response of vascularised tissues to injury, metabolic disturbance and infection.
+Acute inflammation typically lasts only a few days while chronic inflammation can last for months or years, and is a defining feature of many important human diseases including rheumatoid arthritis and coronary heart disease.